 Two of the biggest for me right now are foreign language study and the gym.
 I’ve been investing a great amount of time to mastery of Spanish and Arabic and workout 5 days a week on average (cardio bike, pushups, etc.) With healthy activities like these, I am growing in areas that are of interest to me both personally and professionally.
 And the urgency of my sexual urges has declined as my focus has shifted elsewhere.

-There’s a saying “idle hands are the devil’s playground.”
 I have observed that in seasons where I lacked purpose and healthy occupations, I was more prone to temptation.
 And it’s easy to get frustrated—mentally, physically, and sexually—when we spend all day sitting down.
 This was my experience as a student for many years.
 A sedentary lifestyle was not the norm throughout human history and it has been linked to all kinds of mental and physical disorders ranging from anxiety to heart disease (link).
-Incorporating physical activity into your days and spending more time on your feet and in nature are sensible ways to remedy this.
+Incorporating physical activity into our days and spending more time on our feet and in nature are sensible ways to remedy this.

 We are spirit, but we are also soul and body.
 The more we redirect our focus into meaningful activities that stimulate our mind and body, the less time we are likely to spend battling sexual urges.
 A high sexual drive is a blessing.
-Don’t turn it into a curse.
+Let’s not turn it into a curse.